lschulz/dpmaster-scion/readme.txt

 Listening on SCION Addresses
 ----------------------------
-The "--listen" option accepts SCION addresses in the form ISD-AS,IP:Port.
-If no listen addresses are specified, dpmaster will listen on all interfaces.
+The "-s/--listen-scion" option adds local IP addresses (and ports) to listen on with SCION.
+If neither IP (-l/--listen) nor SCION (-s/--listen-scion) addresses are specified, dpmaster will listen on all interfaces including SCION.
 Since SCION does not support wildcard addresses, SCION picks a default local address (usually 127.0.0.1).
+To avoid a port collision between IP and SCION sockets, the default port for SCION is one above the normal default port.

 Protocol Extensions
 -------------------